JuliaHubOSS/llvm-cbe/README.md

     ~# apt install llvm-dev clang
 ```

+Note: this project uses LLVM 17, so make sure that the package manager is installing it and not some other version.
+At the time of writing, Ubuntu installs version 14.

 Or compile LLVM yourself:
 -----------------------------
 Note: to convert C to LLVM IR to run the tests, you will also need a C compiler using the LLVM infrastructure, such as clang.